ShobaS/Daily-Log/log.md

 Completed 50% of the Grid course.
 Gone through CSS Grid in CSSTricks.
 Tried a simple layout using the same.

 Day 26:
 Completed the Grid course.
+Having some idea on how to work with grid.
 Have to resume git course.